 Wawa arranged for a dedicated toll-free call center to field customer inquiries and concerns.
 It is also offering credit monitoring and identity theft protection services for free to those whose information has been compromised.
 Wawa recommends customers register for identity protection services, thoroughly review all credit card statements for unauthorized charges, and order a credit report to look for inaccuracies and unauthorized activity.

-With several experienced attorneys who have represented clients, big and small, in complex consumer fraud cases, the Philadelphia consumer protection lawyers at the Harty Law Group can guide you in a thorough and competent manner.
+With several experienced attorneys who have represented clients, big and small, in complex consumer fraud cases, the Philadelphia consumer protection lawyers at the Harty Williams can guide you in a thorough and competent manner.
 Located in Philadelphia and Haddonfield, New Jersey, we serve clients throughout Pennsylvania and New Jersey.
 For an initial consultation, call us at 267-383-3899 or contact us online.